What languages do you speak?

 FOR YOUR PERSONAL LEARNING, WHAT IS THE WORKSHOP/TRAINING ON YOUR RADAR?

 I am looking to take a postpartum nutrition course to better support clients with recovery food.
+I’m also interested in more lactation training to become a lactation counselor and eventually taking the IBCLC exam.

 I highly recommend Stacey as a doula.
 She has been helping my family during the first weeks of my daughter’s birth by taking care of our baby overnight as well as during the day.
 Stacey is knowledgeable and generously shares very useful information about nursing, caring for a newborn, sleep and postpartum.
 She supports parents in a very caring way and is a great listener.
 In addition to her knowledge and experience, her comforting smile (under the mask that she carefully wears her whole stay) and positive attitude are uplifting in a time that is not always easy!
 She knows her way around babies and we could tell she was very experienced with newborns.
 We trusted her with our baby right away.
 She carefully prepared for our first overnight ahead of time by scheduling a video call to know her way around the nursery and save us some sleep time, which was so thoughtful.
 She has always been ready to help support parents and the family in any way, and she is very encouraging.
 I cannot recommend her more!
 Thank you Stacey! — Roya